Disney vs. Universal

 “But doesn’t Disney own Marvel and The Simpsons?!”
-Yes, however, Universal had a long-term agreement in place before Disney bought them, so Spidey and the other Marvel superheroes can only be found at Islands of Adventure.
+Yes, however, Universal had a long-term agreement in place before Disney bought them, so Spidey and the other specific Marvel superheroes can only be found at Islands of Adventure.
 The Simpsons are found at Universal Studios.

 Since the two theme parks are competitors there is no shared transportation between the Universal parks and the Disney World parks.
 You can, however, take an independent shuttle to Universal if you’re staying at a Disney-owned hotel, and you can get to Disney from a Universal hotel in the same way.
-An Uber or Lyft that you may also do the trick.
+An Uber or Lyft may also do the trick.

 When it comes to the size of these parks, generally we wouldn’t think it is that important.
 However, theme park size is essential in knowing what type of vacation you will take.
 Universal Orlando Resort consists of 3 parks: Universal Studios, Island of Adventure, and Volcano Bay (a waterpark) and resides on 840 acres.
 On the other hand, Disney World is almost twice the size of Manhattan, with 25,000 acres!
-Animal Kingdom the largest while Magic Kingdom is the smallest in size.
+Animal Kingdom is the largest while Magic Kingdom is the smallest in size.

 That Nostalgic feeling